 What is Dogmatics?

-From the beginning of her existence, the Church has required the work of theologians to demarcate what is true and what is false.
-In this way, Paul the Apostle denounced those teachings that were unfaithful to the Gospel.
-He distinguished between the law and gospel, between works and faith, wherein the former is re-situated, re-contexualized in Christ.
-As the Church has progressed, her teachings have required further demarcations in order to remain faithful to Jesus Christ.
+As the Church has progressed, her teachings have required certain demarcations in order to remain faithful to Jesus Christ.
 Thus, the Church has been responsible for proper distinctions in the person of Christ: his humanity and deity, his relation to the Father, and his sending of the Holy Spirit.
 Likewise, the Church has been responsible for rightly proclaiming the work of Christ: his fulfillment of Israel’s covenant and reconciling the faithful, both Jew and Gentile.

 Western Dogmatic Theology

 In the West, the Church has been divided between Roman Catholics and Evangelical Protestants for the last five centuries.
 The Catholic dogmatic tradition has its principal exponent in St. Thomas Aquinas (13th century), especially with his Summa Theologica.
-The Council of Trent and the subsequent Roman Catechism (16th century) are both heavily influenced by Thomas, thus giving much (but not all) of his formulations a normative place in Catholic dogmatics.
+The Council of Trent and the subsequent Roman Catechism (16th century) are both heavily influenced by St. Thomas, giving much (but not all) of his formulations a normative place in Catholic dogmatics.
 The Protestant dogmatic tradition can largely be divided between Lutherans and Calvinists (=Reformed).
-Luther’s exegetical work and occasional treatises are at the core of his scholarly influence and ecclesial importance.
-During this period, the greatest systematic articulation of the Protestant faith was John Calvin’s Institutes of the Christian Religion (final edition, 1559).
+Luther’s exegetical work and occasional treatises enlivened the Reformation and provided its greatest inspiration.
+During this period, the finest systematic articulation of the Protestant faith was John Calvin’s Institutes of the Christian Religion (final edition, 1559).

 light_blue